 Siamese Algae Eater Food and Diet

-Just at their name suggests, the bulk of their diet is made up of algae.
+Just as their name suggests, the bulk of their diet is made up of algae.
 These scavengers can feed on anything from algae and plant matters to dead fish and insects.
 It’s why they are so easy to keep and care for!

 Siamese algae eaters aren’t fussy at all and will eat almost anything you give them.
-When there’s not enough algae, supplement with flakes, algae wafers, or pellets.
+When there are not enough algae, supplement with flakes, algae wafers, or pellets.
 Live foods are even better and will help sustain them too.
 Try providing some brine shrimp or bloodworms – alive or frozen shouldn’t matter.

 On the downside, overfeeding may pose a problem!
 These fishes may have already fed on the plants and algae when you give them other foods.
 They can go on eating all day if possible, so limit the food amounts carefully.